peturgq/minicloudstack/README.rst

 Background
 ----------
-These scripts where created by Greenqloud (see: https://www.greenqloud.com/ ).
+These scripts were created by Greenqloud (see: https://www.greenqloud.com/ ).

-The scripts where used in development of Qstack ( see: https://qstack.com/ ) but can be used with any CloudStack server.
+The scripts were used in development of Qstack ( see: https://qstack.com/ ) but can be used with any CloudStack server.

 We hope you find them useful!